For the original article in Portuguese by Gabriela Goulart, Luiz Ernesto Magalhães, and Selma Schmidt published by O Globo click here.

 We have to evaluate the 2019 budget.
 If not, then certainly in 2020.

-Returning to the ICMS tax, an elected Social Liberty Party (PSL, President-elect Bolsonaro’s party) representative wants to propose in the State of Rio de Janeiro’s Legislative Assembly (ALERJ) a reduction or even elimination of the tax on firearms and ammunition.
+Returning to the ICMS tax, an elected Social Liberal Party (PSL, President-elect Bolsonaro’s party) representative wants to propose in the State of Rio de Janeiro’s Legislative Assembly (ALERJ) a reduction or even elimination of the tax on firearms and ammunition.
 Are you in favor?

 I’m not going to give my opinion—I don’t know the impact.
 But I intend to stimulate the establishment of firing clubs.
 The population wants to become familiar with guns.
 The clubs will help demystify the necessity of having guns at home.